-- The Massachusetts Bay Transportation Authority Advisory Board was created by the Legislature in 1964 through the same legislation that created the MBTA.
+- system.
+The MBTA district comprises 175 communities, including all of the 101 cities and towns of the Boston Region MPO area.
+A sevenmember board of directors was appointed by the Governor to be the governing body of both MassDOT and the MBTA, which is part of MassDOT but retains a separate legal existence. - The Massachusetts Bay Transportation Authority Advisory Board was created by the Legislature in 1964 through the same legislation that created the MBTA.
 The Advisory Board consists of representatives of the 175 cities and towns that compose the MBTA district.
 Cities are represented by either the city manager or mayor, and towns by the chairperson of the board of selectmen.
 Specific responsibilities of the Advisory Board include review of and comment on the Program for Mass Transportation (PMT), proposed fare increases, and the annual MBTA Capital Investment Program (CIP); review of the MBTA's documentation of its net operating investment per passenger; and review of the MBTA's operating budget. - The Massachusetts Port Authority (Massport) has the statutory responsibility under Chapter 465 of the Acts of 1956, as amended, of planning, constructing, owning, and operating such transportation and related facilities as may be necessary for developing and improving commerce in Boston and the surrounding metropolitan area.
-Massport owns and operates the Boston Seaport, Logan International Airport, and Hanscom Field. - The Metropolitan Area Planning Council (MAPC) is the regional planning agency for the 101 cities and towns in the MAPC/MPO district.
+Massport owns and operates Boston Logan International Airport, Conley Terminal, Cruiseport Boston, Hanscom Field,

+- Worcester Regional Airport, and various maritime/waterfront properties, including parks, in East Boston, South Boston, and Charlestown. - The Metropolitan Area Planning Council (MAPC) is the regional planning agency for the 101 cities and towns in the MAPC/MPO district.
 It is composed of the chief executive (or her/his designee) of each city and town in the district, 21 gubernatorial appointees, and 12 ex officio members.
 It has statutory responsibility for comprehensive regional planning in the district under Chapter 40B of the MGL.
 It is the Boston Metropolitan Clearinghouse under Section 204 of the Demonstration Cities and Metropolitan Development Act of 1966 and Title VI of the Intergovernmental Cooperation Act of 1968.
 Its district also has been designated an economic development district under Title IV of the Public Works and Economic Development Act of 1965, as amended.
-MAPC's responsibilities for comprehensive planning include technical assistance to communities, transportation planning, and the development of zoning, land use, and demographic and environmental studies.

-- The City of Boston-six elected cities (currently Beverly, Braintree, Everett, Newton, Somerville, and Woburn), and six elected towns (currently Arlington, Bedford, Framingham, Lexington, Medway, and Norwood)-represent the region's 101 municipalities in the Boston Region MPO.
-The City of Boston is a permanent MPO member (with two seats); there is one elected municipal seat for each of the eight MAPC subregions; and there are four at-large elected municipalities (two cities and two towns).
+MAPC's responsibilities for comprehensive planning include technical assistance to communities, transportation planning, and the development of zoning, land use, and demographic and environmental studies. - The City of Boston, six elected cities (currently Beverly, Braintree, Everett, Newton, Somerville, and Woburn), and six elected towns (currently Arlington, Bedford, Framingham, Lexington, Medway, and Norwood) represent the region's 101 municipalities in the Boston Region MPO.
+The City of Boston is a permanent MPO member (with two seats); there is one elected municipal seat for each of the eight MAPC subregions; and there are four at-large elected municipalities (two cities and

+- two towns).
 The elected at-large municipalities serve staggered three-year terms, as do the eight municipalities representing the MAPC subregions. - The Regional Transportation Advisory Council, the MPO's public advisory group, provides the opportunity for transportation-related organizations, agencies, and municipal representatives to become actively involved in the decision-making processes of the MPO for planning and programming transportation projects in the region.
 The Advisory Council reviews, comments on, and makes recommendations for certification documents.
 It also provides information about transportation topics in the region, identifying issues, advocating for ways to address the region's transportation needs, and generating interest in the work of the MPO among members of the general public.